-First, gather whatever quantitative employee voice data you might have— look at the results of Net Promoter Scores or engagement surveys you may have conducted, focusing on the comments for clues about your climate.
-Then take the time to do some qualitative spot check-ins with employees at every level of your organization and every country in which you operate.
+First, gather whatever quantitative employee voice data you might have, such as the results of Net Promoter Scores or engagement surveys you may have conducted, focusing on the comments for clues about your climate.
+Then, take the time to do some qualitative spot check-ins with employees at every level of your organization and every country in which you operate.

-3. Talk to leaders about goals for 2019 and beyond
+3. Talk to leaders about goals for 2022 and beyond

-4. Talk to department heads about 2019 needs
+4. Talk to department heads about 2022 needs

 5. Conduct a gap analysis

-6. Develop your 2019 strategy
+6. Develop your 2022 strategy

-7. Create your 2019 budget
+7. Create your 2022 budget

 Once you have your strategy in hand, it’s time to create the budget to support it.
 You now have a base to discuss with your executive team and align with your organization’s priorities and initiatives through your budgeting process.